Gin-Quin/Fa/documentation/architecture/modules.md

           └── irrigator.fa
 ```

-In this case, the `farm` library will export the following namespaces
+In this case, the `farm` library will export the following namespaces:

 ```fa
 use farm.cows